gbv/metrics-crawler/docs/readme.md

 - create a /agents/config.json according to /agents/example_config.json and enter your data

 - set your environment variables according to /docs/env_template.txt (use your credentials), you can copy the content of /docs/env_template.txt to your .bashrc (home directory, linux)

+## Using the Bot

+- use the following files in /agents (with node):
+	- start_all.js (start bot)
+	- end_all.js (stop bot)
+	- reset_log.js (clear the forever log files)
+	- rem_logs.js (remove the forever log files)
+(for example: node start_all.js)

+- only stop the bot with end_all.js (graceful exit)
+- if you want to start single agents manually make sure that the row in the sql table "mb_sys" has a column value of 1 for column "sysRunning"